MarkPearlCoZa/Blog_General/_posts/2019-07-19-What-to-look-for-when-hiring-a-graduate-software-developer.md

 So how do you know who to hire?
 How do you know if someone has the potential to become a great software developer in our company and is worth investing vs someone else?

+## Iteration 1

+### What are we looking for in a great candidate?

+The question around who to invest in led us to ask what makes a great software developer?
+We felt there was a mix of technical, collaboration and problem solving skills.
+We expected candidates to have some coding skills but we felt that if they were passionate enough about the field this was a space where they could learn and grow.

 ## Interation 1 - The bulk approach

 As iteration 1, we took the approach that we wanted to hire passionate software developers that were great collaborators and problem solvers.
 Because we were going to invest in their technical skills we were not too concerned about current technical ability provided they had some basic coding skills and a passion to learn.